patrickfrey/mewa/doc/typedb.md

 | 4th    | tagmask      | bit set (integer) | Set of tags (built with typedb:reduction_tagmask) that selects the reduction classes to use. |
 | Return |              | array             | List of type/constructor pairs as structures with "type","constructor" member names.         |

-#### Description
-Finds the shortest path (sum of reduction weights) of reductions of the classes selected by the _tagmask_ parameter.
-Throws an error if the result is ambiguous.

 ### typedb:resolve_type
+Finds the matching type with the searched name and a context-type derivable from the searched context-type, that has the shortest path (sum of reduction weights) of reductions of the classes selected by the _tagmask_ parameter.
+Throws an error if the the reduction path of the context-type is ambiguous.
+The returned list of candidates (2nd return value) has to be inspected by the client to find the best match.

 #### Parameter
 | #          | Name         | Type              | Description                                                                                                       |
 | ---------- | ------------ | ----------------- | ----------------------------------------------------------------------------------------------------------------- |